 it causes more air pollution, and spare you from more expensive

 Emissions Testing of Heavy Duty Diesel Vehicles

-“Snap acceleration opacity" tests are used for diesel trucks, buses and other heavy-duty vehicles that weigh more than 10,000 pounds (Gross Vehicle Weight Rating) but are not equipped with OBD systems.
+"Snap acceleration opacity" tests are used for diesel trucks, buses and other heavy-duty vehicles (with a GVWR of 10,000 pounds or greater) not equipped with OBD systems.

 In this test, the inspector uses an opacity meter or “smoke meter” to measure the smoke from the vehicle’s exhaust pipe.
 The darker the smoke, the more the vehicle is polluting and the higher its opacity reading will be.

 The inspector first secures the vehicle safely (so it cannot move) and tests to ensure that its engine governor is functioning properly.
 Then the inspector presses on the throttle to bring the engine up to its maximum governed revolutions per minute (RPM) several times - first to remove loose soot from the exhaust pipe, then to measure the opacity of the vehicle’s emissions.

 Readings from the final three acceleration